Does a startup business always need to hire a PR agency?

 There’s no shortage of advice on the question, and much of it is contradictory.
 Mark Cuban famously advised young companies not to bring on an external PR firm, reasoning that an entrepreneur is the best person to handle media contact.

 I’m a Cuban fan but disagree on this score.
 First, all startups aren’t alike, and individual needs and goals should dictate the decision.
 More importantly, his advice reduces everything a PR agency or inside team does for an early-stage business to “wrangling the media,” as Cuban puts it.
 But there’s a whole lot more that goes into the typical startup-agency relationship, like research, strategy, and message development.
-Then there’s the fact that most entrepreneurs aren’t Mark Cuban and the environment of 2017 is very different from the in which he came of age.
+Then there’s the fact that most entrepreneurs aren’t Mark Cuban and the environment of 2017 is very different from the one where he came of age.

 My opinion about startups and PR agencies is more along the lines of entrepreneur-turned-VC Mark Suster, who calls PR “insanely valuable” for startups and outlines the ways in which it supports vital business functions, from fundraising and recruiting to business development and customer acquisition.
 But whatever your point of view on outside agencies, handling PR and media relations for an early-stage business is a blend of art and science.
 Experience counts, as do other variables like the economic environment, the competitive set (or lack of it) and the founder(s).